twhite96/js-dev-reads/README.md

 ### Data structures and algorithms
 - [Algorithms (4th Edition)](http://www.cs.bu.edu/~snyder/cs112/CourseMaterials/AlgorithmsChapterOne.pdf) - Robert Sedgewick & Kevin Wayne
   - *This book is included because it is a standard in understanding algorithms.
-It's choice of language is Java, but you can get the gist of how algorithms work in this book*.
+Its choice of language is Java, but you can get the gist of how algorithms work in this book*.

 ### Miscellaneous
 - [Websocket: Lightweight Client-Server Communications](https://www.amazon.com/WebSocket-Client-Server-Communications-Andrew-Lombardi/dp/1449369278) - Andrew Lombardi